Work For Hire

 Altogether, the trademark registration process typically takes a year or more, especially if there are opposition proceedings, competing applications, or you file on an “intent to use” basis.
 Our trademark attorneys help small businesses and nonprofit organizations navigate this complex proceeding so that you can focus on building your brand.
 And once you have your trademark registration, we assist with maintaining your trademark and protecting it from trademark infringement.

-Trademark Registration Application: $1,150 per mark (including preliminary trademark search) + $250 minimum USPTO fee per mark per class
+Trademark Registration Application: $500 per mark + $250 minimum USPTO fee per mark per class

 Includes legal research and initial response to Office Actions citing likelihood of confusion or third party claims alleging trademark infringement.
 Additional responses and/or ongoing negotiations may be billed hourly and require the Firm's standard retainer.